Work on a vital flood prevention scheme has been delayed again and construction on it may not start for another year.

 If Mr Donohoe doesn't fast-track the decision it could be the autumn before he signs off on it and, after that, a procurement process will start for tendering the contract for its construction, which could take several more months.

 Cork County Council engineers, who have helped draw up the project, had hoped construction would already be underway by now.

 The OPW had to undertake a second Environmental Impact Assessment (EIA) on the scheme, which had already delayed it.

-She said she hopes that Mr Donohoe signs off on the project as quickly as possible.
+She hopes that Mr Donohoe signs off on the project as quickly as possible.

 However, his office admitted that the Department of Public Expenditure and Reform's approval process can take up to six months.

-Mr Burke said he had originally hoped that construction would get underway by September of this year, but he acknowledges that this is now unlikely to happen.
+Mr Burke had originally hoped that construction would get underway by September of this year, but he acknowledges that this is now unlikely to happen.